JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-All the pdfs of the tests I did with this attribute can be found <a href="https://github.com/JonnyBanana/PDF_Scroll_ASCII_Crasher/tree/main/CASE%20STUDY/css-display">here</a>.
+All the pdf's of the tests I did with this attribute can be found <a href="https://github.com/JonnyBanana/PDF_Scroll_ASCII_Crasher/tree/main/CASE%20STUDY/css-display">here</a>.

 </BR>